Call us

 Thuds and bangs within your pipework are perhaps the most alarming type of noise you can hear.
 They also have the potential to result in damage.
 The cause is often what is known as a water hammer.

 A water hammer occurs when protection systems start to fail.
 Air chambers are installed near taps to stop rushing water slamming into valves when taps are turned off.
 Over time, however, water starts to replace the air, reducing the stopping power of the air chambers and allowing the liquid to crash into the valves; making that thudding noise.
 To fix the issue, you need to replenish the air supplies of the chambers.
 Doing so will silence those noisy pipes.
+Additionally, installing water hammer arrestors can help mitigate the banging noise caused by water hammer.

 How do you fix a water hammer?